franciscozorrilla/metaGEM/README.md

-# metaBAGpipes
+# metaGEM

 > A Snakemake-based workflow to generate high quality MAGs, reconstruct GEMs, and perform community metabolic interaction simulations on HPC clusters.

 ![pipeline](https://github.com/franciscozorrilla/metaBAGpipes/blob/dev/pipeline.jpeg)

-metaBAGpipes integrates an array of existing bioinformatics and metabolic modeling tools using Snakemake, for the purpose of interrogating social interactions in bacterial communities of the human gut microbiome.
+metaGEM integrates an array of existing bioinformatics and metabolic modeling tools using Snakemake, for the purpose of interrogating social interactions in bacterial communities of the human gut microbiome.
 From WMGS datasets, metagenome assembled genomes (MAGs) are reconstructed, which are then converted into genome-scale metabolic models (GEMs) for *in silico* simulations of cross feeding interactions within sample based communities.
 Additional outputs include abundance estimates and taxonomic annotations.

 ## Use cases: